 There had been a fire in the kitchens, so no other food was available at the golf club which was a little disappointing.

-In summary, Il Picciolo Golf Resort could be an exceptional course but it really needs a lot of work on it to get it above a 3 out of 5 rating.
+In summary, Il Picciolo Golf Resort could be an exceptional course but it really needs a lot of work on it to get it above 3 out of 5 stars.

-I think its pricing its self out of the market of the average golfer if it wants to attract the better player a lot of work needs to be done to compete with the Algarve etc.
+I think it’s pricing itself out of the market of the average golfer if it wants to attract the better player a lot of work needs to be done to compete with the Algarve and other popular destinations.